diardomarendikrista/dayabase/README.md

 cp .env.example .env
 ```

-Next, open the `.env` file and fill in the required environment variables:

-- `APP_DB_*`: Credentials for the application's own PostgreSQL database (where it stores questions and dashboards).
-- `ENCRYPTION_KEY` and `IV`: Secret keys for encrypting database connection passwords.

-Finally, set up the application database by running the necessary SQL scripts to create the tables (`database_connections`, `questions`, `dashboards`, etc.).

 #### Environment Variables (`.env`)

 Open the `.env` file and fill in the required environment variables.
 This file stores sensitive credentials and should **never** be committed to Git.